GoodbyteCo/Linter-Config/README.md

 2. _**"Styleguide"?**_

-	We format _styleguide_ as a single word (rather than "style-guide" or "style guide") ecause it is its own thing, deserving of its own word.
+	We format _styleguide_ as a single word (rather than "style-guide" or "style guide") because it is its own thing, deserving of its own word.
 This styleguide can be referred to as "the Styleguide" with an uppercase _S_, since it is a proper noun, but otherwise the word should be written like a common noun (lowercase).